 Step 4 – Recording COSHH Risk Assessments.

-If your company employs more than five people, then it is important that you record the findings of the COSHH Assessment.
-These records of the COSHH risk assessments must show why the decisions about the risks have been taken and how the control measures have been chosen.
+If your company employs more than five people, then you must record the findings of the COSHH Assessment.
+These assessments records must show why you make decisions about risks and why you choose control measures.

 Step 5 – Assessment reviews.